 We are a clinical-stage biopharmaceutical company focused on developing novel products for the treatment of Alzheimer's disease ("Alzheimer's"), bipolar disorder ("BD"), major depressive disorder ("MDD") and post-traumatic stress disorder ("PTSD").
 With our two product candidates, we aim to bring treatments or potential cures to market as quickly as possible.
 Far too many individuals, patients and caregivers suffer from the burden created by these devastating, and often fatal, diseases.
-Our primary target, Alzheimer's, was among the most-feared diseases (second only to cancer) among Americans, according to a 2011 survey by the Harvard School of Public Health.
-Alzheimer's is also the seventh leading cause of death in the United States ("U.S.") according to a 2021 report from the Alzheimer's Association, a nonprofit that funds research.
-Existing Alzheimer's treatments only temporarily relieve symptoms and while one treatment has been shown to slow the progression of the disease, which currently affects roughly 6.7 million Americans and that number is expected to grow to 13 million individuals by 2050.
-Alzheimer's also impacts more than 11 million Americans who provide an estimated 18 billion hours of unpaid care per year, valued at \$340 billion, according to data provided by the Alzheimer's Association.
-In 2022, the estimated healthcare costs for treating individuals with Alzheimer's in the U.S. will be \$321 billion, including \$206 billion in Medicare and Medicaid payments.
-These costs could rise to as high as \$1 trillion per year by 2050 if no permanent treatment or cure for Alzheimer's is found, the Alzheimer's Association reported.
+Our primary target, Alzheimer's, is among the most-feared diseases (second only to cancer) among Americans, according to a 2023 Center for Disease Control survey.
+Alzheimer's is also the seventh leading cause of death (in 2020 and 2021) in the United States ("U.S.") according to a 2024 report from the Alzheimer's Association, a nonprofit that funds research.
+Existing Alzheimer's treatments only temporarily relieve symptoms and while one treatment has been shown to slow the progression of the disease, none had been shown to halt the progression of the disease, which currently affects roughly 6.9 million Americans, and that number is expected to grow to 13 million individuals by 2050.
+Alzheimer's also impacts more than 11 million Americans who provide an estimated 18 billion hours of unpaid care per year, according to data provided by the Alzheimer's Association.
+In 2024, the estimated healthcare costs for treating individuals with Alzheimer's in the U.S. will be \$360 billion, including \$231 billion in Medicare and Medicaid payments.
+These costs could rise to as high as \$1 trillion per year by 2050 if no permanent treatment or cure for Alzheimer's is found, according to the Alzheimer's Association.